 This form pertains to the State of North Carolina

 Government forms are not typically updated often, though when they are, it often happens rather quietly.
-While Atticus works hard to keep this information about ’s Form AOC-E-850 - Estate Procedures For Executors, Administrators, Collectors By Affidavit, And Summary Administration up to date, certain details can change from time-to-time with little or no communication.
+While Atticus works hard to keep this information about North Carolina’s Form AOC-E-850 - Estate Procedures For Executors, Administrators, Collectors By Affidavit, And Summary Administration up to date, certain details can change from time-to-time with little or no communication.

 Double check that you have both the correct form name and the correct form ID.
 Some North Carolina probate forms can look remarkably similar, so it’s best to double, even triple-check that you’re using the right one!
 Keep in mind that not all States have a standardized Form ID system for their probate forms.